-Living here in the Arizona desert, our homes air conditioning systems go through some of the most rigorous work cycles throughout the country.
+Living here in the Arizona desert, our homes’ air conditioning systems go through some of the most rigorous work cycles throughout the country.
 Replacing your air conditioner unit is inevitable.
-When that time comes, Precision Air & Heating will provide you with the most comprehensive estimate for replacing your A/C unit.

-Over the years, many people here in Arizona have since upgraded to energy-efficient windows, caulking, weather-stripping, and better insulation for their homes.
-Unfortunately, what most homeowners do not realize is that simply swapping out their old AC for a new AC system of the same size might be the worst thing they can do.
-In addition, new air conditioning units do not have the same BTU ratings as systems as old as ten years, creating an even more complex technical puzzle.

-To solve this complex puzzle of sizing the correct AC unit for your home, every Precision Air & Plumbing customer receives a complete, No Charge New AC Unit Estimate.
-No gimmicks, no hidden tricks, just a comprehensive evaluation that takes all the guesswork out of selecting new heating and air conditioning systems.
-This comprehensive evaluation is performed by a NATE certified technician, the highest certification in the industry.
-Precision Air & Heating NATE technicians are trained to:

-Now | Living here in the Arizona desert, our homes air conditioning systems go through some of the most rigorous work cycles throughout the country.
-Replacing your air conditioner unit is inevitable.
-When that time comes, Precision Air & Heating will provide you with the most comprehensive estimate for replacing your A/C unit.
+When that time comes, Precision Air & Heating will provide you with the most comprehensive estimate for a brand new air conditioner.

 Over the years, many people here in Arizona have since upgraded to energy-efficient windows, caulking, weather-stripping, and better insulation for their homes.
 Unfortunately, what most homeowners do not realize is that simply swapping out their old AC for a new AC system of the same size might be the worst thing they can do.
 In addition, new air conditioning units do not have the same BTU ratings as systems as old as ten years, creating an even more complex technical puzzle.

 To solve this complex puzzle of sizing the correct AC unit for your home, every Precision Air & Plumbing customer receives a complete, No Charge New AC Unit Estimate.
 No gimmicks, no hidden tricks, just a comprehensive evaluation that takes all the guesswork out of selecting new heating and air conditioning systems.
 This comprehensive evaluation is performed by a NATE certified technician, the highest certification in the industry.
 Precision Air & Heating NATE technicians are trained to: